 The Richard Reuss Prize for Students of Folklore and History is a biennial prize awarded by the History and Folklore Section that honors Richard Reuss (1940-1986), founding editor of The Folklore Historian and a leading chronicler of folklore studies.
 The prize of $100 will be awarded to a student paper on a subject dealing with historical approaches to the study of folklore or the history of folklore studies and not submitted for publication.
 The winner of the prize will have his or her paper submitted for publication in The Folklore Historian.
-Submissions should be made electronically in Word and sent to [email protected].The award competition is announced in odd-numbered years with a deadline of June 1.
+Submissions should be made electronically in Word and sent to [email protected].The award competition is announced in odd-numbered years.
+The future deadline is to be announced.

 - The 2017 recipient of the Reuss Prize was Mary Sellers (The Pennsylvania State University, Harrisburg) for her essay, “A Revolutionary, Urban Legend: Charlotte Temple.”